Justice-Through-Code/spring_2021/lessons/23_git_merge_conflicts/git_merge_conflict_lesson.md

 <img src="images/git-pull_local-changes.png" width="500">

-In this case, you can either do a `git commit` if you are ready to accept this bite of work you've done or you can temporarily `git stash` your changes so that they are protected when you pull in the new code and then `git pop stash` and continue where you left off.
+In this case, you can either do a `git commit` if you are ready to accept this bite of work you've done or you can temporarily `git stash` your changes so that they are protected when you pull in the new code and then `git stash pop` and continue where you left off.

 <img src="images/git-stash.png" width="500">

 However, sometimes you and your collaborator will step on each others' toes and will edit the same part of the code at the same time.
-Then, when you do your `git fetch`, you might instead see a message like this:
+Then, when you do your `git pull`, you might instead see a message like this:

 <img src="images/git-merge-conflict.png" width="500">